 Utility Bills and Bank Statements

-Utility bills and bank statements also serve as important documentation for proof of domicile.
-These documents show my name and address, indicating ongoing residence.
+Utility bills and bank statements also serve as necessary documentation for proof of domicile.
+These documents show my name and address, indicating my ongoing residence.
 Monthly statements, such as those from electricity, water, and internet providers, confirm my physical presence in the area.
 Bank statements further establish my financial ties to the community.

 How to Establish Proof of US Domicile